In which of the following tissues is glycogen typically stored? | Channels for Pearson+

 1

-Identify the primary tissues involved in glycogen storage: Glycogen is predominantly stored in the liver and skeletal muscle.
-The liver stores glycogen to regulate blood glucose levels, while skeletal muscle stores glycogen for energy during muscle activity.
+Step 2: Identify the primary tissues involved in glycogen storage.
+Glycogen is typically stored in tissues that play a role in energy regulation and metabolism, such as the liver and skeletal muscles.

-Evaluate the options provided: Adipose tissue primarily stores energy in the form of lipids (fat), not glycogen.
-Cartilage is a connective tissue that provides structural support and does not store glycogen.
-Epithelial tissue forms protective layers and does not function in glycogen storage.
+Step 3: Clarify the function of the liver in glycogen storage.
+The liver acts as a central hub for maintaining blood glucose levels, storing glycogen and breaking it down into glucose when the body requires energy.

-Focus on the liver: The liver is a key organ for glycogen storage because it plays a central role in maintaining blood glucose homeostasis.
-Glycogen stored in the liver can be broken down into glucose and released into the bloodstream when needed.
+Step 4: Compare the listed tissues.
+Adipose tissue primarily stores fat, not glycogen.
+The pancreas is involved in hormone production (e.g., insulin and glucagon) but does not store glycogen.
+The kidney filters blood and regulates waste but is not a glycogen storage site.

 Watch next

-Master Introduction to Biomolecules with a bite sized video explanation from JasonStart learning
+Master Introduction to Metabolism with a bite sized video explanation from JasonStart learning

 Related Videos